In 1995, the world changed.

 Essentially, transponder keys are keys that contain a small microchip.

 This chip sends out wireless signals to an inbuilt receptor in your car’s ignition.
-Only when your car receives the right signal will it unlock or start the ignition.
+Only when your car receives the right signal will it unlock or

 There are many different identifying systems that transponders use to keep your car safe, including: